-Bolton deputy faces contempt threat from Dems as he looks to courts to resolve subpoena standoff
+Bolton deputy faces contempt threat as he skips deposition, seeks court ruling to resolve standoff

 “Dr. Kupperman’s lawsuit – lacking in legal merit and apparently coordinated with the White House – is an obvious and desperate tactic by the President to delay and obstruct the lawful constitutional functions of Congress and conceal evidence about his conduct from the impeachment inquiry,” their letter said.

-If Kupperman does not show up Monday morning, the letter said, “his absence will constitute evidence that may be used against him in a contempt proceeding.”
+They also threatened that with no appearance on Monday, “his absence will constitute evidence that may be used against him in a contempt proceeding.”
+Schiff reiterated this Monday morning after Kupperman failed to show up, claiming this was evidence of the White House trying to hide something.

+"If this witness had something to say that would be helpful to the White House, they would want him to come and testify," Schiff said.
+"They plainly don't."

 The committee chairs said that Kupperman’s testimony could corroborate evidence that Trump abused the power of his office by attempting to pressure Ukraine to investigate political opponents, and warned that Kupperman’s “defiance of a congressional subpoena” could “cause the Committees to draw an adverse inference against the President.”